How to use SL and TP orders

 What is a take profit in Forex and how to use it

 A take profit order is the exact opposite of stop loss orders.
-This is when you tell your broker when to close your trade because you think you’ve already made enough.
+This order type tells your broker to close the position, once the price reaches a certain point.
+The order is executed automatically.

 Although there is no general way of structuring your stop loss and take profit orders, most traders try to have a 1:2 risk/reward ratio